-One of these strategies includes unique U.S. Treasury bonds called Treasury inflation-protected securities, otherwise known as TIPS.
+One of these strategies includes unique U.S. Treasury bonds called Treasury Inflation-Protected Securities, or TIPS for less of a mouthful.

-These bonds pay interest (coupon payments) twice per year based on a fixed rate declared when the Treasury first sells each bond.
-Investors receive an interest payment based on that interest percentage of the principal amount — the value of the bond.
-However because the principal amount changes along with inflation, so too do the semiannual payments.
+Like other Treasury bonds, they’re backed by the federal government, and you buy them at a fixed interest rate.
+These bonds pay interest (coupon payments) twice per year based on a fixed rate.
+You receive an interest payment based on that interest percentage of the principal amount — the value of the bond.

-The higher the inflation rate, the greater the jump in the value of the bond.
+The face value of a TIPS bond rises and falls based on the inflation rate.
+The higher the rate of inflation, the greater the jump in the value of the bond.
 But these adjustments work both ways: your principal and interest payments both fall during deflationary periods.
 If the CPI falls before your term is up, you are guaranteed to get your principal back, but will not benefit from any growth.

-Because TIPS adjust in principal value — unlike normal bonds — they generally pay less in interest than normal Treasury bonds.
+Because TIPS adjust in principal value — unlike normal bonds — they generally pay lower interest rates than normal Treasury bonds.

 The Treasury issues TIPS at five-, 10-, and 30-year maturities.
 You can buy them new, directly from the Treasury, in increments of $100.
 Or you can buy them from other investors on the secondary market through a brokerage account like SoFi Invest.